Roger Robinson (academic): Early life and literary career

-Robinson was born in Sutton Coldfield on 1939, and grew up in London.
+Robinson was born in Sutton Coldfield in 1939, and grew up in London.
 He earned a master's degree and PhD from the University of Cambridge, and moved to New Zealand in 1968, becoming a naturalised New Zealand citizen in 1977.
 He became a lecturer at the University of Canterbury.
 In 1975, he was appointed professor of English at Victoria University in Wellington.
 He served as dean and vice-chancellor of the university, and head of the English department, during his tenure.
 For many years, from the 1980s onwards, he divided his time between New Zealand and the United States, holding visiting academic positions at New York University and the Newberry Library in Chicago.
 In 1981, he founded the first academic journal for New Zealand literature, the Journal of New Zealand Literature, and its first issue was published in 1983.

 Together with Nelson Wattie, Robinson edited The Oxford Companion to New Zealand Literature (1998), and himself contributed over 300 entries.
 It has been described by academic Alan Riach as "indispensable" and a "masterpiece".
 In 2003, he edited Robert Louis Stevenson: His Best Pacific Writings which was a finalist for the Montana New Zealand Book Awards in 2004.
 His work has been published in Landfall, The Dictionary of New Zealand Biography, The Oxford Companion to Twentieth Century Poetry (1996) and Readings in Pacific Literature (1993).